batcholi/Archean_wiki/src/xenoncode/hud.md

 ; ENTRY POINT
 click.$myPanel ($x:number, $y:number) ; returns the click position within the panel
 ```
+Note: The way to draw on the panel is similar to the [dashboard screen](../xenoncode/dashboard.md#screen-rendering-functions)

 ### Functions related to the integrated computer
 ```xc